SamelCamel/SpongebobBlink/README.md

 # Manual installation
 - Download the [latest release](https://github.com/SamelCamel/SpongebobBlink/releases) of the mod
-- Extract the contents of SamelCamel.SpongebobBlink to your WEBFISHING installation folder.
-You can also drag and drop the GDWeave folder directly into the installation folder
+- Extract the "GDWeave" folder within "SamelCamel.SpongebobBlink.zip" to your WEBFISHING installation folder